theICTlab/3DUNDERWORLD-SLS-GPU_CPU/README.md

 ## How to compile demo binaries

-CMake is used as building system for this project.
+CMake is used to build this project.
 To buid the binaries, create a folder as bulding work directory.

 ```bash
 mkdir build